Roxanna De Peña-Elder

 certification in School Building Leadership.
 The driving force in Mrs. De Peña-Elder’s life is

 her belief in the importance of creating opportunities for students to achieve their full potential

 and she is excited for the opportunity to join the leadership team of The De La Salle School to

 further this belief.

-Mrs. Jeanmarie Becker is entering her sixth year as principal of The De La Salle School which is experiencing
+Mrs. Jeanmarie Becker is entering her seventh year as principal of The De La Salle School which is experiencing

 strong growth under her innovative vision.
 Working collaboratively with faculty and administrators, Mrs.

 Becker has spearheaded the implementation of numerous programs and organizational changes that enhance